LNailer/mortgage-calc/my-README.md

 without the bg colour poking out.
 That codepen looks good on mob too.
 I'll try that simpler styling out next on my buttons and see if I can clean up the css a bit.

+===
+05/02/2025 - (Wednesday) 8:20 pm
+have had a go at fixing my radio buttons.
+They look alright.
+Starting on calculate button now.